 To put that in perspective, a 5 percent down payment on a $300,000 loan is $15,000.
 Borrowers would typically need to put down $60,000 on that loan to avoid paying PMI.

 As previously mentioned, conventional loans with less than 20% down will require private mortgage insurance (PMI).
 Depending on home price, your credit score and other factors, PMI can easily run $150 to $200 each month.

 PMI protects the lender if you default on your loan and typically falls off after you reach 80% loan-to-value.

 VA loans do not require PMI, saving the borrower thousands over the life of the loan.

 VA loan rates are often the lowest rates on the market.
 According to the mortgage origination software firm Ellie Mae, through Q3 of 2019, VA loans have had the lowest average rates at 4.27 percent – compared to conventional at 4.5 percent.

 VA loans are backed by the Department of Veterans Affairs, giving lenders the confidence to extend more favorable rates to borrowers who may not have perfect credit.

 The Department of Veterans Affairs (VA) does not set a credit score minimum on VA loans, but most lenders do.
-Similar to conventional loans, lenders typically like to see a 620 or better mortgage credit score.
+Similar to conventional loans, some lenders like to see a 660 or better mortgage credit score.